bcdannyboy/gitgot/README.md

 - `github_url`: GitHub profile URL or username
 - `--limit`: Maximum number of repositories to analyze
 - `--model`: OpenAI model to use (default: gpt-4.1)
+- `--workers`: Number of worker threads for parallel processing (default: auto)

 ## Limitations